athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Lost Omens_ Impossible Lands/Clockwork Cannoneer.md

     desc: "`pf2:1` Cannonball +29 (range increment 100 feet)\n__Damage__  6d12 bludgeoning"

   - name: "Bombard"
-    desc: "`pf2:2` (fire) The clockwork cannoneer launches an explosive shot up to a range of 200 feet that explodes in a 20-foot burst.
+    desc: "`pf2:2` (fire) The clockwork cannoneer launches an explosive shot up to a range of 200 feet that explodes in a @Template[burst|distance:20].
 Creatures within the burst take 5d10 bludgeoning damage (DC 36 Reflex check)."

   - name: "Muzzleburn"
     desc: "  The heat from a discharged cannon sears those who touch its metal shell.
 The clockwork cannoneer's bore Strike deal an additional 2d6 fire damage until the end of its next turn after it makes a cannonball Strike or uses its Bombard or Powder Blast abilities."

   - name: "Powder Blast"
-    desc: "`pf2:2` (fire) The clockwork cannoneer spews flames from one of its cannons, dealing 8d6 fire damage in a 30-foot cone (DC 36 Reflex check).
+    desc: "`pf2:2` (fire) The clockwork cannoneer spews flames from one of its cannons, dealing 8d6 fire damage in a @Template[cone|distance:30] (DC 36 Reflex check).
 Those that fail the save also take 2d6 persistent fire damage."

 ```